 Kamala Harris policies

-Kamala has taken a front seat in condemning police brutality in the U.S. On talk shows, she calls for changes to police practices across the USA and on Twitter, she calls for the arrest of the cops that killed Breonna Taylor.
+The US vice president has taken a front seat in condemning police brutality in the U.S. On talk shows, she calls for changes to police practices across the USA, and on Twitter, she calls for the arrest of the cops that killed Breonna Taylor.

 She became the lead advocate for social justice reform following the death of George Floyd, and she frequently speaks about the need to dismantle systemic racism.

-In 1994, Harris began dating Willie Brown, a powerhouse in California politics.
+In 1994, she began dating Willie Brown, a powerhouse in California politics.
 The then-speaker of the state assembly was 30 years older than her.

 From his perch in the assembly, Brown appointed Harris to the California Unemployment Insurance Appeals Board and the Medical Assistance Commission—positions that together paid her around $80,000 a year on top of her prosecutor's salary.